Portland protests: Police use flashbangs at right-wing rally that drew counter-protesters

 A right-wing rally in downtown Portland Saturday that drew a large group of counter-protesters and self-described anti-fascists led to a barrage of flashbangs being deployed in the crowd after rocks and bottles were thrown at police.

 The peaceful, right-wing Patriot Prayer rally quickly turned chaotic as the group began to march along the waterfront at Tom McCall park – the site of the rally.
-Counter-protesters followed the group but were separated by police.
+Counter-protesters followed, but the two sides were separated by police.

-Portland Police said the flashbangs were used to break up a group they say threw rocks and bottles at officers dressed in riot gear who were patrolling to keep the protesters separated.
+Portland Police said the flashbangs were used to break up a group that threw rocks and bottles at officers dressed in riot gear who were patrolling to keep the protesters separated.

 Several people were seen being detained by officers in the aftermath of the flashbangs.
 A reporter for The Oregonian was injured by one of the projectiles.
 A photo posted on Twitter shows Eder Campuzano holding his bloodied head.

 Campuzano wrote on Twitter that he was "okay" but was getting treated.
-No other injuries were immedaitely clear.
+No other injuries were immediately reported.

 Officers on loudspeakers told those in the crowd to disperse or be arrested, dubbing the gathering a "civil disturbance."

-"All people must disperse," police repeatedly said over loudspeaker.
+"All people must disperse," police repeatedly said over loudspeakers.
 "You are ordered to disperse."

+The threats from police quickly simmered down the crowd as groups moved in all directions, mostly leaving the area.

-The large contingent of boisterous, dueling protests is the third such face-off in two months.
+The large contingent of boisterous, dueling protesters is the third such face-off in two months.

 The event also unfolded ahead of the one-year anniversary of the "Unite the Right" rally in Charlottesville, Virginia, last August that deteriorated into clashes and left one person dead.